-Students must submit an application form, pay the application fee, attach evidence for the application (e.g., medical certificate) and submit the application to the Registrar's Office.
-The Vice President Academics may make an appointment with the student to discuss the merit of the application if this is necessary, determine whether the approval is granted and notify the student and faculty members involved.
+Students must submit an application form, pay the application fee, attach evidence for the application (e.g., medical certificate) and submit the application by handing it in at reception or by email to the Associate Dean of Academics (walid.bashouri@nzchiro.co.nz) and copy to the Registrar's Office (louise.dexter@nzchiro.co.nz).
+The Associate Dean of Academics may make an appointment with the student to discuss the merit of the application if this is necessary, determine whether the approval is granted and notify the student and faculty members involved.